DaniellePotts/GameInventorySystem/README.md

 - lets user equip items
 - lets user buy and sell items in a shop
 - lets user save their player

-System is not a full game, just an inventory - with potential to be extended in the future... when I get time!

-Assignment included minor documentation and diagrams including a UML (which I can no longer find) :)

-Assignment mark: 100%